Flavor-physics benchmarks for tracker-based particle identification at the FCC-ee: Discussion

 \section{Discussion}

-A study of the flavour capabilities of the \cld and \idea detector concepts at the \fccee has been presented.
+A study of the flavor capabilities of the \cld and \idea detector concepts at the \fccee has been presented.
 The particle-identification algorithm used is based on three BDTs predicting a likelihood of a charged hadron to be a pion, kaon, or proton.
-The combination of \dndx and moderate time-of-flight resolution results in a level of misidentification close to $2\sigma$, \ie 2\%, or better for a given particle combination across almost the entire momentum range appearing in \eeZbb and \eeZH events, see Sec.~\ref{sec:pid}. \dedx information may be useful at very low momentum but may deteriorate performance at very high momenta.
+The combination of \dndx and moderate time of flight resolution results in a level of misidentification close to $2\sigma$, \ie 2\%, or better for a given particle combination across almost the entire momentum range appearing in \eeZbb and \eeZH events; see Sec.~\ref{sec:pid}. \dedx information may be useful at very low momentum.

 Three example physics studies are presented covering the low, medium, and high momentum regions.
-(A)~Same-side flavour-tagging of \Bs mesons relies on identification of very low momentum particles.
-In this region, good particle-identification can be achieved in almost all setups.
-In a classifier using only time-of-flight, a resolution of 30\ps or better is necessary to achieve the same performance as a purely \dndx-based classifier.
+(A)~Same-side flavor tagging of \Bs mesons relies on identification of very low momentum particles.
+In this region, good particle identification can be achieved in almost all setups.
+In a classifier using only time of flight, a resolution of 30\ps or better is necessary to achieve the same performance as a purely \dndx-based classifier.
 (B)~Charged hadrons from rare \bquark-decays sit in an intermediate momentum range.
 Here, the particles are still slow enough to benefit significantly from a time-of-flight measurement but require a resolution of at least 30--50\ps for notable improvements.
-A classifier relying exclusively on time-of-flight in this case would need perfect time-of-flight resolution in most cases (\ie 0\ps) to achieve the same performance as a purely \dndx-based classifier.
-(C)~Tagging a Higgs jets based on the highest momentum hadron in the jet requires particle identification in the momentum range beyond 10\gevc.
-A measurement of \dndx in this case leads to solid performance while time-of-flight only provides useful additional information for vanishing resolution (\ie 0\ps).
-In this particular case, the addition of \dedx information to the time-of-flight measurement without \dndx diluted the classification.
+A classifier relying exclusively on time of flight in this case would need perfect time-of-flight resolution in most cases (\ie 0\ps) to achieve the same performance as a purely \dndx-based classifier.
+(C)~Tagging \mbox{$\Hz\to\ssbar$} jets based on the highest momentum hadron in the jet requires particle identification in the momentum range beyond 10\gevc.
+A measurement of \dndx in this case leads to solid performance while time of flight only provides useful additional information for vanishing resolution (\ie 0\ps).
+It should be noted that the selections used in the three examples are of an illustrative nature and the efficiencies and contaminations optimized for a specific more realistic analysis will differ to an extent.